apsunke/ant332_labguide/workshop/content/start/viewmetrics/_index.md

 Every time you create a new index in Elasticsearch, you have to configure **Index Pattern** in Kibana.
 This allows Kibana to be aware of the index and and lets you start creating visualizations and dashboards.

+However in the case of metricbeat, it automatically loads the index pattern when its deployed saving us an extra step.

 Click this deep link to open Kibana in your browser and follow the steps below - http://localhost:9200/_plugin/kibana

 Double click on discover → From the drop down, choose metricbeat